Software Development

 Headquarters: Manchester, UK

-Ambitious businesses looking for a software development company can turn to Digica, which is proficient in cutting-edge technologies, cloud, IoT, AI and ML.
+Ambitious businesses looking for a software development company may turn to Digica, which is proficient in cutting-edge technologies, cloud, IoT, AI and ML.
 For the last, it has trained 3,600+ Machine Learning models.

 Key services: Software development, Artificial Intelligence.